Grandi9/AppleStockLSTM/README.md

 I am using LSTM since it has Long term price dependencies.
 LSTM's are useful since we can give relevant weights to the important data in the past.
 I am using the past 60 days stock price values for the LSTMs.
+This has the data uptil September 3rd.
+For the updated version click on google collab link.https://colab.research.google.com/drive/1G0EKzr_LezsLmpQSxq1RuGE2bbxmyAOB?usp=sharing

 ## Input Data
 *Snapshot of data*